CyberFlameGO/svnpython/Doc/library/itertools.rst

                 if sorted(indices) == list(indices):
                     yield tuple(pool[i] for i in indices)

-   .. versionadded:: 2.6

 .. function:: count([n])

    Make an iterator that returns consecutive integers starting with *n*.
 If not specified *n* defaults to zero.
-Often used as an argument to :func:`imap` to generate consecutive data points.
-Also, used with :func:`izip` to add sequence numbers.
+Often used as an argument to :func:`map` to generate consecutive data points.
+Also, used with :func:`zip` to add sequence numbers.
 Equivalent to::

       def count(n=0):